embaldridge/grant-proposals/Postdoc-proposal.md

 I will use spatially and temporally explicit community abundance data covering a wide array of taxa.
 There is currently a diverse array of data suitable for testing, from large, publicly available datasets including birds [@BBS], plants[@fia], plankton [@plankton], and microbial [@meyer2008metagenomics] dataset, in addition to other smaller publicly available datasets [@MiscDB] and datasets that can be obtained through memoranda of understanding.
 Community abundance data will allow me to explore two intraspecific macroecological patterns

-**Species-specific data**
+**Emergent species traits**
 I will also use datasets that provide information on species parameters at different scales, such as dispersal distance, home range sizes, maximum longevity, generation times, and geographic range size.
-While there are pre-existing datasets for some of these parameters, the largest home-range dataset is >600 vertebrate species, a relative small subset of vertebrate diversity.
+While there are large pre-existing datasets that cover some of these parameters, the largest home-range dataset is >600 vertebrate species, a relatively small subset of vertebrate diversity.
 Additional data will be collected from the literature to add to the currently available data.

 **Analysis**